 Board Voice executive director Jody Paterson gave this oral presentation Oct.
 9 to the Select Standing Committee on Finance and Governance today in Esquimalt.
-We’ll be putting in a written submission as well that follows the government’s format for those submissions.
-Get your thoughts in by Oct.
-15 to have some influence over Budget 2019!
+We also put in a written submission as well that follows the government’s format for those submissions – find that submission here.

 Presented Oct.
 9, 2018 at the Songhees Wellness Centre, Esquimalt